Dons (singer): Lyrics, song meanings

 "I have a song ("Kolekcionārs" lit.
 'Collectors', lyrics by Ingus Bērziņš based on John Fowles' The Collector) on the album Lelle with a message written about tragic events.
 I remember once telling the true story at a concert and there was a terrible silence in the audience.
 Of course, later the audience came back to life, but in this little moment of silence, I saw that the audience is in tears, because the story of the song is really heavy.
 After this incident, I decided - no, with my private stories about songs, at least in concerts, it is better to slow down.

 So I say that everyone has the right to their own version and I have no right to interfere in this interpretation...
 Other times it's cool to leave listeners with a subtext to the lyrics.
 And response, the listeners unravel exactly what I had in the song!
 Other times you will find out something like you had never looked at this song.
 Even an example with the same song "Kolekcionārs" lit.
 'Collectors' - it can be like a ballad of love.
 It can too!
 I didn't see it that way, I saw a very gloomy scene, but people see something like that there.
 Not bad!
 I'm interested in new interpretations".

-Dons says about his music that the "thought is always the same - a story about emotions and feelings, a story about love and experience."
-He is known for playing only a few large shows for each tour, as he prefers that "each song has its own story, including my own.
-And the story is an experience.
-Maybe that's why I don't perform so often".
-He has performed in Latvia's largest arenas including the Palladium Riga, Arena Riga and the Daugava National Stadium.
-He lives in "two cycles - concerts or album recording" and when he is recording an album, he cannot perform live and vice versa.
+Musical performances

+Dons says about his music that the "thought is always the same - a story about emotions and feelings, a story about love and experience".
+He says in his performances that his emotions are real, not an act; having taking no acting classes, he said, "I have to let it all in to get my emotions out".
+An example of his acting skills is his performance in Zigmars Liepiņš' popular musical theatre Adata where he performed in 33 of 70 performances and by the 20th performance, he would be in tears after the final song.
+A fellow actor in the musical advised him he was playing with "fire and blades" by deeply feeling the character he was portraying.
+He said he has turned down opportunities "because I'm afraid that I'll lose myself or burn out."
+For his music video of "Hollow", journalists had noted his acting skills but Dons said, "When they tear my clothes and skin, it all happens for real.
+I heard that foreign journalists and reviewers commented on that acting - but it really hurt me, I'm not an actor.
+If I'm in pain, it looks like it".